ecmwf/ecflow/docs/rest_api.rst

 The API supports operations using GET, POST, PUT and DELETE methods.
 Generally the last word of the URL defines the target of the query.
 For example, https://localhost/v1/suites.
-There are seven different supported targets:
+There are eight different supported targets:

 -  attributes
 -  definition
+-  info
 -  output
 -  ping
 -  script